bfidatadigipres/dpx_encoding/README.md

     - The list is read again and all matching files within the to_delete/ folder, are deleted - using GNU parallel 3 jobs at a time (DPX deletions can be very CPU use heavy).
 - Temporary txt files are deleted again:
   - mkv_list.txt, dpx_deletion_list.txt, successful_mkv_list.txt, failure_mkv_list.txt

-### dpx_clean_up.sh [ DEPRECATED IN FAVOUR OF DPX_CHECK_SCRIPT.SH ]

-This script's function is to check completed encodings against a recent copy of DPI ingest's global.log.

-Script functions:
-- Find all directories in dpx_completed/ to a max/min depth of one (ie, the N_123456_01of01 folder) and sort them into ascending order using the part whole, 01of*, 02of*, 03of* etc. Output to new temp_dpx_list.txt overwriting earlier version.
-- Refresh the files_for_deletion_list.txt

-Check if a directory has same object number to those listed in part_whole_search.log
-- If yes, leave file in place and skip to next directory
-- If no, proceed with following stages

-Cat temp_dpx_list.txt while loop:
-- Grep in global_copy.log for instances of the filenames found in DPX_PATH with the string 'Successfully deleted file' from THIS_MONTH and LAST_MONTH only
-- If present: The files is added to the files_for_deletion_list.txt
-- If not found: There is a second grep which looks for filename and string 'Skip object' THIS_MONTH.
-If found returns a message of 'Still being ingested' to log, but item not added to deletion list / If not found returns a message of 'NOT PASSED INTO AUTOINGEST!' and no filenames are written to deletion list.
-In all these cases the files are left in place for a comparison at a later date.
-The date range THIS_MONTH/LAST_MONTH has been applied to handle instances where a re-encoded file is replacing an older version in DPI after a fault is found with the original file.
-To avoid the logs giving a false flag of 'deleted' for a given filename, a maximum two month date range is given, on the assumption the clean up scripts will complete the work within this time frame.

-Grep files_for_deletion_list.txt for all filenames and stores to file_list variable.
-If loop checks if file_list variable is True (ie, has filenames in list):
-- Moves all DPX directory filenames in list from DPX_PATH to FOR_DELETION folder
-- From within the FOR_DELETION folder, all DPX sequences are deleted.
-Else it just outputs to log 'no items for deletion at this time'.

 ### flock_rebuild.sh